Egress Gateway Best Practices

 - "::/0"

 egressGateway: # This field is required.
-If you want to specify multiple egress nodes, you must still specify one here, otherwise it will error: spec.egressGateway: Required value
+If specifying multiple egress nodes, you must still specify one here; otherwise, you'll get: spec.egressGateway: Required value

 nodeSelector: